nextcloud/gallery/README.md

 * Report bugs (see below)
 * Provide patches for both [`owncloud/core`](https://github.com/owncloud/core) and the app
 * Help test new features by checking out new branches on Github
-* Design interface components for when new features must be introduced per example
+* Design interface components for new features
-* Develop new features
+* Develop new features.
+Please consult with the maintainers before starting your journey
 * Fund a feature, either via [BountySource](https://www.bountysource.com/teams/interfasys/issues?tracker_ids=9328526) or by directly hiring a maintainer or anybody else who is capable of developing and maintaining it

 ## Bugs